CalebGriffin089/Assignment/README.md

 -	id (string): The username of the user to be banned from the channel.
 -	currentGroup (string): The ID of the group whose channel the user is being banned from.
 Will be parsed as an integer when find the group
 ## Return Values:
-1. Internal server errors reading file:
+-	Success:
-    - {  "error": "Internal server error (file)" }
+    -	{ "success": true }
-2. Error parsing file:
+-	User not found:
-    - {  "error": "Corrupted (file) data" }
+    -	{ "error": "User not found" }
-3. Channel not found for the group:
+-	Channel not found for the group:
-    - {  "success": false, "message": "Channel not found for the group" }
+    -	{ "success": false, "error": "Channel not found for the group" }
-4. Super Admin cannot be banned:
+-	Attempt to ban super admin:
-    - {  "error": "cannot remove a super admin" }
+    -	{ "error": "Cannot remove a super admin" }
-5. Failed to update channels file:
+-	Internal server error:
-    - {  "error": "Failed to update channels" }
+    -	{ "error": "Internal server error" }
-6. On Success:
-    - {  success: true }

 ## How It Works:
-1. Read users.txt:
-    - Read the users.txt file and parse it
-2. Check if the user is a super admin:
-    - Check the users roles array for the ‘superAdmin’ role
-3. Read channels.txt:
-    - Read and parse channels.txt
-4. Find the right channel and modify it:
-    - Find the right channel in the channels.txt file and remove the user from the members array
-5. Save data:
-    - Update the users.txt file and the channels.txt file
-6. Return success:
-    - Return: { success: true }
+Verifies the user exists and is not a super admin, finds the channel by group ID, removes the user from the channel’s members array if present, adds the user to the banned array without duplicates, and returns a success response.

 # Create channel:
 ## Method:
 -	HTTP POST